 The guesthouse or “casa rural” means the delivery of 2 main services offered by the manager: the bed (with bathroom, private or not) and the breakfast.
-This is contrary to the concept of a rented vocational house where the keys of a building are given on arrival date, taken back at departure date, with no service provided in-between.
-In this case the customers are completely independent.
+This is contrary to the concept of a rented vocational house where the keys of a building are given on the arrival date, and taken back on the departure date, with no service provided in between.
+In this case, the customers are completely independent.

 Practical example: the breakfast “work” with its time implications